eoincondron/groupby-lib/conda-forge-submission.md

 ## Next Steps After Acceptance

 Once your recipe is accepted:
-1. A new repository `kungfu-pandas-feedstock` will be created
+1. A new repository `groupby-lib-feedstock` will be created
 2. You'll be added as a maintainer
 3. Future updates can be automated via bots or manual PRs to the feedstock
-4. Your package will be available via: `conda install -c conda-forge kungfu-pandas`
+4. Your package will be available via: `conda install -c conda-forge groupby-lib`

 ## Resources
 - [Conda-forge documentation](https://conda-forge.org/docs/)